 FACULTY – Craig Steven Titus, S.T.D., Ph.D.

-Professor, Director of the Department of Integrative Studies; Director, Newman Lecture Series and Editor for the IPS Press
+Professor, Director of the Department of Integrative Studies; Director, Newman Lecture Series and Editor for the DMU Press

 S.T.D., Ph.D., University of Fribourg (Switzerland)

 M.A., Dominican School of Philosophy and Theology (Berkeley)